 - 2. Remove drain tubing from bottom of inducer housing. - 3.
 Remove rain gutter tubing from inducer outlet. - 4.
-Remove tubing from condensate pressure switch. - Loosen hose clamp and remove 45 degree adapter.
-If the rubber boot pulls out of the inducer opening, remove from the adapter and reinstall onto the inducer.
+Remove tubing from condensate pressure switch. - 5.
+Remove tubing from PS2 to cold header.

+Remove two 3" plugs on left side of cabinet.
+To be used for combustion air and vent exhaust.
+Install the two 3" plugs into the two 3" default openings on the top 1.
+Loosen the clamp holding the $45^{\circ}$ elbow.
 Remove the elbow and discard.

-- Remove two 3" plugs on left side of cabinet.
-To be used for combustion air and vent exhaust. - 2.
-Install the two 3" plugs into the two 3" default openings on the top of the cabinet.

-- 1. Remove the three inducer mounting screws. - 2.
-Rotate inducer counter-clockwise so that the inducer outlet aligns with the exhaust vent outlet. - 3.
-Insert and re-tighten screws to 30 in.-lbs.
+1. Remove the three inducer mounting screws.
+Rotate inducer counter-clockwise so that the inducer outlet aligns with the exhaust vent outlet.
+3. Insert and re-tighten screws to 30 in.-lbs.
 Do not overtighten.